awneet23/ChromeHackathon/README.md

 # SyncUp - AI Meeting Assistant for Google Meet

 A Chrome extension that captures conversations in Google Meet and automatically generates contextual information cards using AI.
-Built with Gemini API for transcription and Cerebras with Meta Llama/gpt-oss-120b for Fast and intelligent content generation.
+Built with Chrome's Prompt API leveraging Google Gemini Nano model that runs locally in your browser for fast, private, and intelligent content generation.

 ## Resources